kadojs/kado/doc/guide/BuildAdminPanel.md

 }
 ```

-This will create the logout feature.
-The next line of code we route the function
+The above code will create the logout route to clear staff sessions.
+Setting the
-and set the session for staff and its undefined because it has been declared but
+staff session to undefined makes it appear as if it never existed.
+After doing
-not assigned a value.
-Then we get the `statusCode` and that will be `302` and
+so, we set the status code to 302 and redirect the user back to the login page
-the set the header and end it.
+by setting the Location header to `/admin/login/`.

 Then you will use the following code to represent the current module and exports
 as a module: `Admin.js`.